FAQ’s about Kylie Travers!

 What school did you go to?

 I went to Caroline Chisholm High then dropped out of school in year 11 at Lake Tuggeranong College.
-I went on later to do a hairdressing apprenticeship and beauty therapy.
-I haven’t completed any other further formal education.
+Later, I completed a hairdressing apprenticeship and certification in beauty therapy.
+Currently, I have chosen to study a Diploma of Counselling.

 How did you get started speaking, writing etc?